jai201101/Portfolio/index.md

 <br> <br>
 ## [IT Support Interactive Dashboard](./IT_support_dashboard)
-   * **Description:**  This IT Support Analysis dashboard is designed to monitor and analyze support ticket activity, identify recurring issues, and improve SLA (Service Level Agreement) compliance.
+   * **Description:**  The IT Support Dashboard is designed to monitor and analyze support ticket activity, identify recurring issues, and improve SLA (Service Level Agreement) compliance.
 The dashboard consists of three interactive pages, each offering a distinct analytical perspective:
       * Page 1: Resolution Ratio
         * Displays a custom metric: Resolution Ratio = Resolved Tickets / New Tickets
         * Visualized across time (monthly and daily), countries, priority levels, and ticket types